-This church marketing tool usually isn’t free, but it’s inexpensive, and you’ll need it if you want to access free digital marketing for churches online.
+This vital church marketing tool usually isn’t free, but it’s inexpensive, and you’ll need it if you want to access some other free marketing ideas for churches online.
 Many of the free platforms out there, such as the Google Ad Grants program that offers ministries $120,000 each year in church advertisements, require a website.

 Google, the Free Website for Church Marketing